 - Responsible Decision-Making: the ability to make constructive choices about personal behavior and social interactions.

-We use the K-12 curriculum from Advocates for Youth called Rights, Respect, and Responsibility.
-This curriculum includes age-appropriate lessons that cover a wide range of health areas, including relationships and consent, STDs and contraception, dating abuse, etc. In Preschool, the students are taught early consent, boundaries, and becoming comfortable with using anatomically correct words to describe their bodies.
-In upper school, we do a couple lessons a month and design our own slide presentations to supplement the materials.
+Comprehensive Health curriculum: We use the K-12 curriculum from Advocates for Youth called Rights, Respect, and Responsibility.
+This curriculum includes age-appropriate lessons that cover a wide range of health areas, including relationships and consent, STDs and contraception, dating abuse, etc.

 Positive Discipline is designed to teach young people to become responsible, respectful, and resourceful members of their communities.
-It teaches important social and life skills in a manner that is deeply respectful and encouraging for children and adults.
-In the summer of 2018, the school adopted Positive Discipline as part of our professional development program and invited a specialist to provide in-depth training.
 Our overall goal for positive discipline is to culture mutual respect between peers and adults, and to make sure all children are heard, respected, and intrinsically motivated.

 - In Middle School, communication skills and conflict resolution are the main focus.

-- In Upper School, many aspects of Positive Discipline (such as effective communication and problem-solving skills) are covered in the SEL curriculum and practiced in the classroom.
-Upper school also utilizes Restorative Justice talking circles and practices, which are much in line with Positive Discipline.
+- In the Upper School, many aspects of Positive Discipline (such as effective communication and problem-solving skills) are covered in the SEL curriculum and practiced in the classroom.
+The upper school also utilizes Restorative Justice talking circles and practices, which are much in line with Positive Discipline.